aolney/fable-jupyterlab-blockly-extension/README.md

 ### Imports

 Because Jupyter uses Typescript, we can use [ts2fable](https://github.com/fable-compiler/ts2fable) to generate strongly typed imports of Jupyter's JS packages.
 Unfortunately these are a bit huge and the conversion is messy.
+I might release them as a nuget package once they are cleaned up.
 `ts2fable-raw-output` has the initial conversion which is cleaned up enough to compile i nthe `src` directory.